-Classes consist of 20 students and proceed through the material in accordance with the schedule.
+Classes consist of 17-20 students and proceed through the material in accordance with the schedule.
+This asynchronous course is not self-paced.
 Students will interface with the professor and each other using online discussion boards, group projects, individual essays, and other assignments.

-The Naval Command and Staff (NC&S) online program is organized into five educational blocks.
-Students must be committed to completing all blocks during one session.
+The Naval Command and Staff (NC&S) online program is organized into five educational modules.
+Students must be committed to completing all modules during one session.

-A five-week Foundational Knowledge Course (FKC) will help students become familiar with Blackboard, the Learning Management System, and give them the necessary knowledge, skills, and abilities to succeed in NC&S.
+A six-week Foundational Knowledge Course (FKC) will help students become familiar with Blackboard, the Learning Management System, and give them the necessary knowledge, skills, and abilities to succeed in NC&S.